-The Unified Access Gateway capability in your pod requires SSL for client connections.
+The Unified Access Gateway capability in your first-gen pod requires SSL for client connections.
 When you want the pod to have a Unified Access Gateway configuration, the pod deployment wizard requires a PEM-format file to provide the SSL server certificate chain to the pod's Unified Access Gateway configuration.
 The single PEM file must contain the full entire certificate chain including the private key: the SSL server certificate, any necessary intermediate CA certificates, the root CA certificate, and private key.

 For additional details about certificate types used in Unified Access Gateway, see the topic titled Selecting the Correct Certificate Type in the Unified Access Gateway product documentation.

 In the pod deployment wizard step for the gateway settings, you upload a certificate file.
 During the deployment process, this file is submitted in to the configuration of the deployed Unified Access Gateway instances.
 When you perform the upload step in the wizard interface, the wizard verifies that the file you upload meets these requirements: